gregdevore/Projects/README.md

 **Lesson5_Clustering_DeVore.ipynb**

 This assignment begins with a handworked example illustrating how the k-means and hierarchical clustering algorithms are performed.
 In addition, the k-means algorithm was used to classify papers from a technical conference by topic.
 This also involved the generation of a term frequency, inverse document frequency (tf-idf) matrix so that distance measures could be computed between observations in the data set.

+**Lesson9_Recommendation_Systems_DeVore.ipynb**

+This assignment focuses on implementing a simple recommender system in Python.
+Specifically, memory and model based collaborative filters are used to predict ratings using the MovieLens data set.
+For the memory-based system, cosine similarity is used to create both user and item similarity matrices from a training data set, which are then used to predict ratings in a test data set of users and reviews.
+The model-based system used singular value decomposition to create a low rank approximation of the training data matrix, which was then used to predict reviews in the test data set.
+The root mean squared error (RMSE) of the test data set predictions was used to compare the methods.